 About Massage, Bodywork and Somatic Therapies

-We are pleased to offer you a resource that will expand your understanding of many important topics in the healing arts.
+BTI is pleased to offer you a resource that will expand your understanding of many important topics in the healing arts.
 The articles available here cover a wide range of material, including the theory, philosophy, and application of hands-on approaches, mind-body systems, educational theory and methods, and reflection on the overall evolution of these fields.
-There are currently 34 articles on this page, by 12 authors.
+There are 34 articles on this page, by 12 authors.

 NOTE: All articles are copyrighted by their respective authors, unless otherwise stated.
 You are welcome to download and read these articles, and pass them on to your colleagues.
 However, you may not reproduce them on other websites, or in print, without the specific permission of the copyright holder.
 All files are in PDF format.
 You’ll need Adobe Reader installed on your computer in order to view them.